HOW MUCH IS ENOUGH?

 We’re not sure why Joan was so exercised.
 Maybe she was naturally crotchety.
 Perhaps she was unusually territorial.
 Maybe her neighbor had a nice Bugatti, while Joan drove a Yugo.
 What we can be sure of is that the eucalyptus roots weren’t really causing any harm.

-That didn’t stop Joan from suing the Dunns. wrapping themselves around involves the liability of an adjoining landowner for roots from a eucalyptus tree which invaded the subsurface of his neighbor’s land.
+That didn’t stop Joan from suing the Dunns.
 The trial court denied an award of any damages and refused to order Lamar the appellee to remove the offending roots and tree.
 Joan appealed.

 The Court of Appeals considered the classic Restatement of the Law trespass approach, which held simply that if a neighbor owns something that trespasses, he or she has to remove it if there is a duty to remove it, regardless of whether it causes harm or not.
 That’s the rub, the court said.
 When does such a duty arise?